LuxoftSDL/sdl_requirements/detailed_docs/Policies/PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

         }
       }
 ```
+### HMI chooses to process PTU via mob app

-7. 18272
+7.

-Policies Manager must

-randomly select the application through which to send the Policy Table packet
-and request an update to its Local Policy Table only through apps with HMI status of BACKGROUND, LIMITED, and FULL.

-If there are no mobile apps with any of these statuses, the system must use an app with an HMI Level of NONE.

-8. 22483

 In case

-SDL is built with "DEXTENDED_POLICY: ON" "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flaf at all
+SDL is built with "DEXTENDED_POLICY: ON" "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag at all

-and SDL gets BC.OnSystemRequest (PROPRIETARY, fileName: `<path to Snapshot`>, url, appID) from HMI
+and HMI sends BC.OnSystemRequest (PROPRIETARY, fileName: `<path to Snapshot`>, url, appID)

 SDL must

-send OnSystemRequest to the specified `appID` app with Snapshot and Binary Header (below) in payload:
+send OnSystemRequest to the specified `appID` app with Snapshot and Binary Header (below) in payload

 ```
  {
 	"HTTPRequest": {